 6. Winterize your pump and filter – you also want to drain the water out of your sand filter and remove any cartridges from a cartridge filter and clean them, allowing them to dry thoroughly and store them for the winter.
 Be sure to turn off the gas valve if you have a gas heater, and protect your heater against rodent damage over the winter.
 It is best to move it inside if you can.

-Install your winter safety cover – inspect your winter cover well in advance of the day you need to use it to look for signs of damage like holes, rips or tears.
-Pool safety covers protect children and pets around your closed pool and prevent drowning accidents during the off-season.
+Install your winter safety cover and inspect it well in advance of the day you need to use it for signs of damage, such as holes, rips, or tears.
+Pool safety covers protect children and pets around your pool when it’s closed and prevent drowning accidents during the off-season.

-The Swimming Pool Store offers pool closing for above-ground pools and inground pools to protect your pool against winter damage for an easier opening in the spring.
+The Swimming Pool Store offers pool closing for above-ground and in-ground pools to protect your pool against winter damage and make opening in the spring easier.